 Zoom lenses are convenient.
-But I’d recommend getting a fixed focal length (‘prime’) lens as well.
+But I’d recommend getting a fixed focal length, medium telephoto (‘prime’) lens as well.
 The wide maximum aperture makes it easier to put the background out of focus.
-This is particularly important with Panasonics, as the small MFT sensor has greater depth of field at a given aperture than an APS-C or full frame camera.
+This is particularly important with the small MFT sensor.

 The Panasonic 42.5mm f/1.7 is equivalent to around 90mm (medium telephoto) on a full frame sensor, so you can get far enough away for undistorted closeups.
 It’s stabilised and works with the Dual IS system on the G85/G80 and GH5.

 You could also consider the cheaper, unstabilised Olympus 45mm f/1.8.
 It’s very compact but has good image quality.